open-rsx/rsb-manual/install-binary.rst

 the Java implementation of |project| should be usable in any Java program.

+.. _install-binary-java-maven:

 Maven Artifacts from the CITEC Repository
 -----------------------------------------

 |project| java is also deployed to the CITEC `Maven`_ repository at
-https://repo.cit-ec.uni-bielefeld.de/index.html.
+https://mvn.cit-ec.de/.
 In order to use the version deployed there, include the following fragments in the :file:`pom.xml` of your project.

 ..
    edit-on-version-bump:
-   Change version of dependency to something like [0.7,0.8-SNAPSHOT)
+   Change version of dependency to something like [0.7,0.8-SNAPSHOT) and update to new master version

 #.
 In the dependencies section: